RLyu0409/ATF-New-Horizons-/README.md

-About Nova Quantum Horizons 1
+About Quantum Horizons Complex Pack 1

-Nova Quantum Horizons 1 is a complex modpack with the main goal with an optional one you need to finish:
+Quantum Horizons Complex Pack 1 is a complex modpack with the main goal with an optional one you need to finish:

 Play through all the mods this pack includes and make anything automated as well as you can.